LastZactionHero/wb-website/content/blog/all4staff-named-one-of-entrepreneurs-100-brilliant-companies-to-watch.md

 ---
-title: "All4Staff Named One of Entrepreneur's 100 Brilliant Companies To Watch!"
+title: "WorkBright Named One of Entrepreneur's 100 Brilliant Companies To Watch!"
 author: "Chapelle"
 date: 2015-06-12
 tags: